Thermal expansion: Effects on strain

-Area expansion
+Area

 The area thermal expansion coefficient relates the change in a material's area dimensions to a change in temperature.
 It is the fractional change in area per degree of temperature change.
-Ignoring pressure, we may write:
+Ignoring pressure, one may write:

 where $A$ is some area of interest on the object, and $dA/dT$ is the rate of change of that area per unit change in temperature.

 The change in the area can be estimated as:

 This equation works well as long as the area expansion coefficient does not change much over the change in temperature $\Delta T$, and the fractional change in area is small $\Delta A/A \ll 1$.
 If either of these conditions does not hold, the equation must be integrated.

-Volume expansion
+Volume

-For a solid, we can ignore the effects of pressure on the material, and the volumetric (or cubical) thermal expansion coefficient can be written:
+For a solid, one can ignore the effects of pressure on the material, and the volumetric (or cubical) thermal expansion coefficient can be written:

 where $V$ is the volume of the material, and $\mathrm{d}V/\mathrm{d}T$ is the rate of change of that volume with temperature.

 This means that the volume of a material changes by some fixed fractional amount.
 For example, a steel block with a volume of 1 cubic meter might expand to 1.002 cubic meters when the temperature is raised by 50 K. This is an expansion of 0.2%.
-If we had a block of steel with a volume of 2 cubic meters, then under the same conditions, it would expand to 2.004 cubic meters, again an expansion of 0.2%.
+If a block of steel has a volume of 2 cubic meters, then under the same conditions, it would expand to 2.004 cubic meters, again an expansion of 0.2%.
 The volumetric expansion coefficient would be 0.2% for 50 K, or 0.004% K−1.